 6. "Sourcing from Suppliers with Financial Constraints and Performance Risk,” with Christopher S. Tang and S. Alex Yang, M&SOM, Vol. 20, No. 1, 2018, p.
 70-84, available at SSRN.

-8. "Socially Connected Supply Chains," with Haoyuan Ding, Yichuan Hu, and Yu Zhang, draft available upon request.
+8. "Socially Connected Supply Chains," with Haoyuan Ding, Yichuan Hu, and Yu Zhang, available at SSRN.

 7. "Supply Chain Network Structure and Firm Returns,” with John R. Birge, available at SSRN.